JiXuKong/FCOS/README.md

 Config the config.py about the `val_restore_path` Then config and run demo.py

 ### evay
-Config the config.py about the  `val_restore_path` Then  run evay.py.Notice that batch size should setted as 1
+Config the config.py about the  `val_restore_path` Then  run evay.py.
+Notice that batch size should be setted as 1

 ### Reference
 I mainly refer [@zhenghao977](https://github.com/zhenghao977/FCOS-PyTorch-37.2AP) and convert (His/Her) some codes into tensorflow from pytorch.